kluctl/kluctl/docs/reference/commands/delete.md

 Objects are located based on 'commonLabels', configured in 'deployment.yaml'

 WARNING: This command will also delete objects which are not part of your deployment project (anymore).
-It really only decides based on the 'deleteByLabel' labels and does NOT take the local target/state into account!
+It really only decides based on the 'commonLabels' labels and does NOT take the local target/state into account!

 <!-- END SECTION -->